davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

   particular library's limitations.
 However, if :option:`-Wpedantic` is used with :option:`-Wformat`, warnings are given about format features not in the selected standard version (but not for ``strfmon`` formats, since those are not in any version of the C standard).
-C Dialect OptionsOptions Controlling C Dialect.
+See :ref:`Options Controlling C Dialect <c-dialect-options>`.

   .. option:: -Wformat=1